Tausand-dev/TempicoSoftware/README.md

 Run the following command

 ```
-pyinstaller --additional-hooks-dir installers/pyinstaller_hooks/ --name TempicoSoftware --onefile --noconsole -i Sources/tausand_small.png main.py
+pyinstaller --additional-hooks-dir installers/pyinstaller_hooks/ --name TempicoSoftware --onefile --noconsole -i Sources/tausand_small.png test.py
 ```

 Two folders will be created: build and dist.
 Inside `dist` you'll find the `.app` file.
-This file can be run from a console by executing the command
+This file can be run from a console by executing the command.
 To change the icon of the `.app` file follow the instructions here https://appleinsider.com/articles/21/01/06/how-to-change-app-icons-on-macos

 #### Linux